CleanroomMC/Website/docs/wiki/modularui/json/theme.md

 Here we will take a look what the theme file can look like.
 If you are a mod developer you can directly translate it to your `ThemeBuilder`.

 Let's look at an example.
-This is what the default vanilla theme as a json file would look like.
+This is what the default vanilla theme as a json file would mostly look like.

 ```json
 {